borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 We reported two problems before:
 1. We needed to define the noise $\mathbf{N}_i$ as a Gaussian noise, but it was a $6\times6$ matrix
-2. When isolating the noise, we ended up with a matrix expression, not vector one as we needed to use the estimation framework we presented before.
+2. When isolating the noise to create the residual, we ended up with a matrix expression, not vector one as we needed in the estimation framework we discussed before.

 The first problem can be solved using the tools we just defined by defining _a zero-mean Gaussian in the tangent space of $\text{SE(3)}$ and retracting it onto the manifold_: